Tw1sm/spraycharles/README.md

 webhook = 'https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX'
 ```

 Notifications sent to any of the providers will include the targeted hostname associated with the spraying job.
 This is expecially useful when spraying multiple targets at once using spraycharles.
-Note that unless you specify the --pause flag on execution, a notification will be issued following every spray iteration.

 <br/>